Explore Puripunn & Chiang Mai

-Puripunn Baby Grand Boutique Hotel, an intimate small luxury property with a total of 30 rooms is constructed in a contemporary Lanna- Oriental architectural style inspired by traditional homes found in Chiang Mai during colonial period.
+Puripunn Hideaway is a boutique, intimate small luxury hotel with a total of 30 rooms, constructed in a contemporary Lanna-Oriental architectural style inspired by traditional homes found in Chiang Mai during the colonial period.
 The hotel is situated in the midst of one of Chiang Mai’s centuries-old communities where ancient Lanna treasures, cultural traditions and way of life have been well-preserved.

 Thailand’s Far North is situated at one of the most important historical crossroads of northern South-East Asia, a mountain-meets-rivers nexus where peoples from the ancient Chinese empire and the tribal peoples of a geographic area that is today, Thailand, Laos and Myanmar traded goods and fused cultures for centuries.